-In the 4/22/14 blog entitled, Is this still training?, I blogged about closing performance gaps with the right solutions.
-Refer to that post for more details.
-Ideally, the right solution is one that closes the performance gap AND makes a worthy impact on the business objectives.
+In the blog, Isn’t this still training?, I shared some thoughts on closing performance gaps with the right solutions.
+Ideally, the right solution is one that closes the performance gap AND makes a worthy impact on business objectives.

 So, what is worthy performance?